6th Delhi Assembly: History

-Elections for 70 assembly seats in Delhi were concluded on 07th Feb 2015 and results were announced on 10th Feb 2015.
+Elections for 70 assembly seats of the Delhi Legislative Assembly were concluded on 7th February 2015 and results were announced on 10th February 2015.
 The Aam Aadmi Party got a sweeping majority by winning 67 out of 70 seats.
-The Bharatiya Janata Party managed only 3 seats and all other parties, including the Indian National Congress could not manage to win any seats.
-AAP got 54.3% (4,879,127), BJP got 32.2% (2,891,510) and INC got 9.7% (867,027) of total votes polled.
+The Bharatiya Janata Party managed only 3 seats and all other parties, including the Indian National Congress, could not manage to win any seats.
+AAP got 54.3% (4,879,127), BJP got 32.2% (2,891,510) and INC got 9.7% (867,027) of the total votes polled.
 A total of 6 national parties, 10 state parties, 55 registered (unrecognised) parties and 1 independent candidate contested for the 70 assembly seats.

 On 14th Feb 2015, Arvind Kejriwal was sworn in as the eighth Chief Minister of Delhi.
 Along with Kejriwal, six ministers were also sworn in the Second Kejriwal ministry.

 In April, 2015, the speaker of the house recognized Vijender Gupta as the leader of opposition in the house.